-To correct payer information, see Reporting incorrect payer name and/or TIN on page 5.
+To correct payer information, see Reporting incorrect payer name and/or TIN, earlier.

 Form 1096.
 Use a separate Form 1096 for each type of return you are correcting.
 For the same type of return, you may use one Form 1096 for both originals and corrections.
 You do not need to correct a previously filed Form 1096.